 Governmental funds report deferred inflows of resources in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
+At June 30, 2023, the General Fund had \$10,000 in deferred inflows of resources related to property taxes that were not available.
+The General Fund also reported unearned grant revenue of approximately \$958,000 related to unexpended American Rescue Plan Act.
 Governmental funds also defer revenue recognition in connection with resources that have been received, but not yet earned.
-At June 30, 2022, the General Fund had \$10,000 in deferred inflows of resources related to property taxes that were not available.